VPS Setup (Hostinger)

 Examples:

-These references are resolved at runtime by op run or op item get — the actual secret values never touch disk or source control.
+These references are resolved at runtime by op run (gateway) or varlock (bot) — the actual secret values never touch disk or source control.

 Current Items